wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 Things to be aware when writing a client/consumer:

-* The ``xivo-service stop`` command stops the AMQP broker.
-This means that the client connections to the AMQP broker will be lost on:

-  * a XiVO upgrade
-  * an asterisk crash
 * The published messages are not persistent.
 When the AMQP broker stops, the messages that are still in queues will be lost.